tlverse/causalglm/README.md

 5. Plotting with `plot_msm` for objects returned by `msmglm`.

+### Which method to use?
 A rule of thumb for choosing between these methods is as follows:

-1. Use `npglm` if you believe your parametric model for the treatment effect estimand is a good approximation but may not be correct (e.g. is missing some variables )
+1. Use `npglm` if you believe your parametric model for the treatment effect estimand is a good approximation
 2. Use `msmglm` if you want to know how the treatment effect is causally affected by one or a number of variables `V` (fully adjusting for the remaining variables `W`) (or to learn univariate confounder-adjusted variable importance measures!)
 3. Use `contglm` if your treatment is continuous or ordered and you are interested in the treatment effect per unit dose.
 4. Use `causalglmnet` if the variables `W` for which to adjust are (very) high dimensional.
-5. Use `spglm` if you believe your parametric model for the treatment effect estimand is correct (not recommended in general)
+5. Use `spglm` if you believe your parametric model for the treatment effect estimand is correct (not recommended)

 `msmglm` deals with marginal structural models for the conditional treatment effect estimands.
 This method is useful if you are only interested in modeling the causal treatment effect as a function of a subset of variables `V` adjusting for all the available confounders `W` that remain.
 This allows for parsimonious causal modeling, still maximally adjusting for confounding.
 This function can be used to understand the causal variable importance of individual variables (by having `V` be a single variable) and allows for nice plots (see `plot_msm`). `contglm` is a version of `npglm` that provides inference for working-model-based estimands for conditional treatment effects of continuous or ordered treatments.